Victims Compensation: Vital for Victims

 Details about the new scheme can be found on the NSW Government changes to Victims Support webpage

 During the 2014 NSW election, the NSW Government made a commitment to partially reverse the 2013 changes to the former Victims Compensation Scheme.
-Victims who lodged an application for compensation under the old scheme (before 7 May 2013) will be able to apply for reassessment from 1 September 2015 until 31 August 2016.
-The details of how this will occur are now available on the Victim Services website.
+Victims who lodged an application for compensation under the old scheme (before 7 May 2013) were able to apply for reassessment from 1 September 2015 until 31 August 2016.

 Following the NSW Government's announcement About how they will partially reverse the 2013 changes to the former Victims Compensation Scheme, Community Legal Centes NSW sent a letter to the Attorney General with suggested adjustments to the claims reassessment process.